 1. Set up the activity

-In our first attempt, we placed the ice cubes directly on the counter top.
+- Place the ice cubes directly on the counter top.

 We also tried various fans – a small table fan, a slightly larger 12 in.
 (30 cm) table model, and a floor model.
 The 12 in.
 (30 cm) sized fan is shown in the picture.
 It proved the best for moving the ice cubes.